Rigidity of Circle Packings with Flexible Radii

-Next we focus on the packings with infinitesimally rigid bar frameworks.
-In these packings $ $ has a 3 dimensional kernel. $R(\mathbf{p})$ has a $3n-m$ dimensional kernel.
+Next, we focus on the packings with an infinitesimally rigid bar framework.
+In these packings $ $ has a 3-dimensional kernel. $R(\mathbf{p})$ has a $3n-m$ dimensional kernel.
 Therefore, any maximal linearly independent set must have $3n-m-3$ disks.
 The following should now be obvious:

-\begin{proposition} Given a packing $(G,\mathbf{p})$ with infinitesimally rigid bar framework, if $S=V^=$ is a maximal set and $S^C=V^0$, then the packing is infinitesimally rigid. \end{proposition} \begin{proof} Since the bar framework is infinitesimally rigid, the kernel of $ $ has dimension 3.
+\begin{proposition} Given a packing $(G,\mathbf{p})$ with an infinitesimally rigid bar framework, if $S=V^=$ is a maximal set and the complement $S^C=V^0$, then the packing is infinitesimally rigid. \end{proposition} \begin{proof} Since the bar framework is infinitesimally rigid, the kernel of $ $ has dimension 3.
 Since $S$ is maximal, no radii can be added to $S$ to further reduce the dimension of its kernel, so the kernel of $ $ also has dimension 3.
 The three dimensions in the kernel can only be trivial infinitesimal motions. \end{proof}

-The maximal linearly independent sets of a packing $(G,\mathbf{p})$ have an obvious structure which guarantees many optimization problems can be solved efficiently over these sets:
+The maximal linearly independent sets of a packing $(G,\mathbf{p})$ have an obvious structure which guarantees that many optimization problems can be solved efficiently over these sets:

-\begin{proposition} Given a packing $(G,\mathbf{p})$, the linearly independent sets form a matroid. \end{proposition} \begin{proof} There are many equivalent ways to define a matroid.
-Here we use the independent sets to define it.
+\begin{proposition} Given a packing $(G,\mathbf{p})$, linearly independent sets form a matroid. \end{proposition} \begin{proof} There are many equivalent ways to define a matroid.
+Here, we use the independent sets to define it.
 The empty set is independent.
 The subset of an independent set is clearly independent.
-Suppose $A$ and $B$ are independent sets such that $||A||>||B||$, then $ $ has a row $e_k$ not in the row space of $ $.
+Suppose $A$ and $B$ are independent sets such that $|A|>|B|$, then $ $ has a row $e_k$ not in the row space of $ $.
 Then $B\cup \{k\}$ is independent. \end{proof}

 Given a packing $(G,\mathbf{p})$ with infinitesimally rigid bar framework and a non-negative real cost function $f:V\to\mathbb{R}^+$ of rigidifying the radius of each disk, then the minimum cost to infinitesimally rigidify the packing can be computed quickly.
-It is well known an independent set with minimum cost can always be computed through greedy algorithm if and only if the independent sets form a matroid\cite{matroidGreedy}.
+It is well known that an independent set with minimum cost can always be computed through greedy algorithm if and only if the independent sets form a matroid\cite{matroidGreedy}.
 Many types of optimization problems can be solved quickly on a matroid\cite{submodularmatroid}.